mdetools/mdetools19/cfp.md

-should be accompanied by a short summary containing (1) a description of the contents of the tutorial including the tool and task(s) chosen, and (2) a URL of the web location where the tutorial can be accessed and viewed. </li>
+should be accompanied by a short summary containing (1) a description of the contents of the tutorial including the tool and task(s) chosen, and (2) a URL of the web location where the tutorial can be accessed and viewed.
+Guidelines for submitting video tutorials are available <a href="./videoguideline.html"> here </a>.  </li>

 </ol>